usmankhanu9090/generator/README.md

 You can specify the desired password length or use the default length of 12 characters.

 ## Features
-- Generates a secure password of a specified length.
+- Generates a secure password of a length.
 - Uses uppercase, lowercase, digits, and punctuation for maximum security.
 - Default password length is 12 characters.